sethpthomas91/TTT-ruby/README.md

 ## Running the game

-To play the game, ensure that you have everything installed correctly then run ruby runner.rb.
+From the project root run `ruby runner.rb`

 ## Contributors